 The three most common backings, also called "clutches," for enamel pins are rubber, metal/butterfly, and locking backs.
 In this article we explain the primary differences between them.
+If you're looking for some pin backs, you can check out our current selection here.

 These are by far the most common type of pin backing, and have various names.
 We've seen them called butterfly backs, military backs, or just metal backs.
 These backings are generally secure, but can become looser as time goes on, so be sure to keep an eye on them and exchange your old backings for new ones if needed.